 It is important to share the aesthetic of your cosmetic dermatologist.
 I try to stay true to my aesthetic whether coming to work in scrubs and clogs or lecturing around the world dressed like an ‘International Diva of Dermatology.’
 As a second generation dermatologist, I’ve had a head start on good skin: vigilant sun protection since birth and never smoking kept me relatively spotless and wrinkle free.
 But having been through breast cancer treatment, chemotherapy and menopause and passing my fiftieth birthday, I’ve taken advantage of the technologies at my finger tips.
 In the last two decades, I’ve availed myself of multiple botulinum toxins, buckets of fillers, tissue tightening and fat freezing devices and all that cosmeceuticals have to offer.
 I’m not high maintenance, but I plan to continue this self-maintenance.
 Please take a look at my photographic journey and decide if it fits your idea of aging gracefully.

-As Director of Laser and Cosmetic Dermatology at The Mount Sinai Hospital in New York City and Associate Clinical Professor in the Department of Dermatology at The Icahn School of Medicine of Mount Sinai, Heidi A. Waldorf, M.D. is a nationally and internationally respected expert and sought after lecturer in the field of dermatology and cosmetic medicine, including skin rejuvenation, soft tissue augmentation, cosmetic use of botulinum toxin, noninvasive fat reduction, laser technology and cosmeceuticals.
+Heidi A Waldorf, MD is a nationally and internationally respected expert and sought after lecturer in the field of Dermatology and Cosmetic Medicine, including skin rejuvenation, soft tissue augmentation, cosmetic use of botulinum toxin, noninvasive fat reduction, laser and other energy based device technology and cosmeceuticals.

-Dr Waldorf completed her undergraduate and medical education and her medical training at Harvard University and University of Pennsylvania, after which she completed a fellowship in Mohs Micrographic Surgery, Laser Surgery and Cosmetic Dermatologic Surgery.
+Dr. Waldorf completed her undergraduate and medical education and training at Harvard University and the University of Pennsylvania, after which she completed a fellowship in Mohs Micrographic Surgery, Laser Surgery and Cosmetic Dermatologic Surgery.

-Dr. Waldorf serves as an investigator, speaker, consultant, advisory board member and trainer for major industry producers of medical devices and products, allowing her to participate in the development of treatment protocols and to offer her patients the latest treatments.
-She was a lead investigator for the FDA trial of Kythera’s fat-dissolving injectable, Kybella, approved in 2015 to reduce submental fullness.
-Other companies include Allergan (the maker of Botox, Voluma,, Volbella, Juvederm, Latisse), Galderma (Dysport, Restylane, Perlane, Sculptra), Merz Aesthetics (Radiesse, Belotero, Asclera, Ulthera), Solta (Fraxel, Thermage, Liposonix, Clear & Brilliant), Zeltiq (CoolSculpting), as well as numerous cosmeceutical companies.
+Dr. Waldorf serves as an investigator, speaker, consultant, advisory board member and trainer for major industry producers of drugs, devices and cosmeceuticals, allowing her to participate in the development of treatment protocols and to offer her patients the latest therapies.
+She is currently a principle investigator for Revance Therapeutics’ new botulinum toxin, and was a lead investigator for the FDA trial of Kythera’s fat-dissolving injectable, Kybella, approved in 2015 to reduce submental fullness.
+Other companies include Allergan (Botox, Voluma, Vollure, Volbella, Juvederm, Latisse, Skin Medica, Kybella, Coolsculpting), Galderma (Dysport, Restylane L, Lyft, Refyne, Defyne, Sculptra), Merz Aesthetics (Radiesse, Belotero, Asclera, Ulthera), Thermi/Sinclair (Silhouette ‘Instalift’), Valeant (Fraxel, Thermage, Liposonix, Clear & Brilliant), as well as numerous cosmeceutical companies.

 Dr. Waldorf has been published extensively in professional journals and books, serves as Co-Chief Editor of Modern Aesthetics and of Dermatology Focus and is on the editorial board of Aesthetic Surgery Journal.
-She regularly speaks at major aesthetic surgery meetings in Europe, Asia and the Middle East as well as the United States.
-She has served as Director of various symposiums on aesthetic dermatology and dermatologic surgery including serving as Director of the ‘Aging Gracefully’ Symposium and the Soft Tissue Augmentation Course at the annual American Academy of Dermatology meetings.
+She regularly speaks at major aesthetic surgery meetings in Europe, Asia and the Middle East, as well as the United States.
+She has served as Director of various symposiums on aesthetic dermatology and dermatologic surgery, including the ‘Aging Gracefully’ Symposium and the Soft Tissue Augmentation Course at the annual American Academy of Dermatology meetings.
 In 2016, Dr. Waldorf was named Honorary President of Aesthetic Dermatology for the 14th Annual Aesthetic & Anti-aging World Congress in Monaco.
-Her research includes clinical investigations involving the use of lasers, botulinum toxins, filling agents, lipolytic agents and cosmeceuticals for rejuvenation.
+Her research includes clinical investigations involving the use of lasers and other energy based devices, botulinum toxins, filling agents, lipolytic agents and cosmeceuticals for rejuvenation.

 Dr. Waldorf is an elected member of the prestigious American Dermatological Association and the Association of Surgical Faculty of the American Academy of Dermatology.
-Her extensive professional accreditations also include Diplomate of the American Board of Dermatology, Fellow of the American Society of Dermatologic Surgery, Member of the American Society for Laser Medicine and Surgery, Member of the International Society of Dermatologic Surgery, Fellow of the American Academy of Dermatology, and a member of the World Society of Interdisciplinary Anti-aging Medicine (WOSIAM) as a member of their scientific advisory board in Aesthetic Dermatology.
-Dr Waldorf is a past Board Member of the Women’s Dermatologic Society and was a Founding Board Member of the Dermatologic & Aesthetic Surgery International League.
+Her extensive professional accreditations also include Diplomate of the American Board of Dermatology, Fellow of the American Society of Dermatologic Surgery, Member of the American Society for Laser Medicine and Surgery, Fellow of the American Academy of Dermatology, and member of the World Society of Interdisciplinary Anti-aging Medicine (WOSIAM) on their scientific advisory board in Aesthetic Dermatology.
+Dr. Waldorf is a past Board Member of the Women’s Dermatologic Society and was a Founding Board Member of the Dermatologic & Aesthetic Surgery International League.

-Dr Waldorf has travelled extensively since childhood and continues to be inspired by people, cultures, cities and nature.
-She has done several ‘active’ vacations hiking or cycling in various locals including the United States, Canada, Equador, France, Italy, New Zealand and Thailand.
-Since 2014, she has combined her particular love of French culture, her penchant for arts and crafts and her desire to be active by participating in the annual Marathon du Medoc held in Bordeaux France, a 26.2 mile marathon where participants dressed in costume run between chateau wine tastings..
-Dr Waldorf brings the beauty, adventure and peace of her travels home through her photographs which decorate the walls of her Nanuet office.
+Dr. Waldorf has travelled extensively since childhood and continues to be inspired by people, cultures, cities and nature.
+She has done many ‘active’ vacations, hiking or cycling in various locals in North and South America, Asia and Europe.
+Since 2014, she has combined her particular love of French culture, her penchant for arts and crafts and her desire to be active, by participating in the annual Marathon du Medoc held in Bordeaux France, a 26.2 mile marathon where participants dressed in costume run between chateaux wine tastings.
+Dr. Waldorf brings the beauty, adventure and peace of her travels home through her photographs which decorate the walls of her Nanuet office.

 Most of all, she is enjoying growing older while looking young along with her patients.